IMSDcrueoft/LoxFlux/README.md

 ---

+### Optional object header compression switch

+- **48-bit pointer**: Compress the object header from 16 bytes to 8 bytes.

+---

 ### GC

 - **Detached static objects and dynamic objects**: Static objects such as strings/functions, they don't usually bloat very much, so I think it's a viable option not to recycle them.